splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java-linux.rst

 Troubleshooting
 =========================================

-If you enable auto instrumentation and you see an error message or you do not see any data in Observabiity Cloud APM, try the following steps:
+If you activate auto instrumentation and you see an error message or you do not see any data in Observabiity Cloud APM, try the following steps:

 - Check the  ``splunk-otel-collector`` service logs: